 These are indeed weighty questions and the answer is perhaps to go to the basics, to lay emphasis on the fundamentals of learning itself while producing material for students and teachers.
 At LEAD-powered schools, the first step has been to see education as a factor of learning outcomes (LOs), and then packaging these outcomes into measurable Indicators of Learning.
 In place of rote learning, students first master skills and then demonstrate this mastery, thus concretising what is learned and setting the foundation for the next stage.
 This philosophy underlies the content we create for teachers and students based on the idea of progression - that no concept exists in isolation as it is organically linked to what has already been learnt and what will be learnt.

 How does this integrated approach work in concrete terms?
-Let’s take the designing of a textbook, for instance.
+Let’s take the design of a textbook, for instance.
 The process begins with the creation of a progression that maps the concepts in the context of what has been learnt before and what is to be learnt in the future.
 This is followed by a detailed blueprint that lays out the LOs--along with possible formats these can be explored through—and, finally, the detailed breakdown into chapters.
 While the whole process takes about six months, it is by no means the end; there is a constant process of evolution and incorporation of feedback to tweak the content.

 The LEAD School team also focuses on customisation by decoupling the tools teachers and students use in the classroom.
 Thus, the teacher has both a textbook and a tablet while the student has a supplementary reader, as well as a student app.
 Our experience has been that this decoupling transforms the very nature of the classroom.
 On the one hand, the teacher is provided with a detailed day-to-day plan with supplementary tools to assist in the teaching while students get enough flexibility to learn at their own pace with none falling behind.
 When the teacher completes covering the stipulated concepts and updates that on their tab, quizzes are available for students to solidify their learning.
 The data produced from these steps is carefully parsed to provide teachers and administrators the information on when and how to intervene.